YashDudam/DAQ-Technical-Assessment/brainstorming.md

 ## Telemetry
 The streaming service was crashing because there was an extraneous '}' in some of the JSON inputs.
-So I installed ts-json-validator to validate our json string before parsing.
+So I checked for this case before parsing it.

+The second task

 ## Cloud